 This course should take you less 1 hour to complete and about 90 days once you have created your personal schedule to see results.
 I'll provide you with sample detailed documents to help you along the way.

-BEAT the CLOCK - Daily Schedule for SUCCESS includes these topics:
+BEAT the CLOCK - How to Manage Your Territory includes these topics:

 After completing this course I know when you begin to implement this plan - you are sure to be on your way to going beyond your sales quota and wake up with your road map to sales success.